-The Playing Fields are the hub for a wide range of community leisure and recreation activities.
+11.16 The Playing Fields, owned by the Parish Council, are the hub for a wide range of community leisure and recreation activities.
 They are the home-venue for Colyton Football Club.
-Apart from football, there is archery practise, tennis courts, a boules piste, a children's playground, skate park and a MUGA.
+Apart from football, there is archery practise, tennis courts, a boules piste, a children's playground, skate park and a MUGA41.
 The Playing Fields area includes a Sports Pavilion, which hosts a range of community activities, and the Reece Strawbridge Youth Centre.
 The latter is a relatively new two-storey building (built in 2010) with a range of rooms, including kitchen-café.
 It provides a regular venue for pre-school activity, scouts theatre group and incorporates a well-equipped youth centre located on the ground floor with a music room and a computer room.
-Rooms can be hired for a range of activities such as weddings, children's parties, pub and private functions.
-The Playing Fields and its facilities hosts annual community gatherings.
+Rooms at the Pavilion can be hired for a range of activities such as weddings, children's parties, and private functions.
+The Playing Fields and its facilities host annual community gatherings.